 Antwan Reed pledged to Penn State while on campus April 22 for the spring game.
 He was one of two offensive linemen who committed that day, joining tackle Nana Asiedu of Virginia.

-Those developments represented a quick response to the loss of Bleich, while Fredrick Scruggs and Bryce Effner would later join Penn State’s offensive line class.
+Those developments represented a quick response to the loss of Bleich, while Fredrick Scruggs and Bryce Effner later would join Penn State’s offensive line class.
 Reed, a 6-6, 325-pound prospect who attends Muskegon High School, reopened his recruitment Dec.
 7.

 He became a big-time addition to Western Michigan’s class on Dec.
 20 when he signed with the Broncos.
 Penn State is targeting a fourth offensive lineman on National Signing Day as 4-star tackle Rasheed Walker will his decision that day.